naclomi/libgarib/docs/LANDSCAPES.md

   renders the water's "surface", though this actor does not have to correspond with the actual volume in any way and does not affect game physics at all.

-  [TODO how does atlantis 2 change water level? it looks like 'unknown_1' is a tag. is this in the platform namespace of tags? or just for water?]

 - **Wind**: Defines an axis-aligned rectangular volume of 3D space inside of which a "wind current" that can move Glover and the ball.
 The velocity of the wind can be specified independently for each axis.
 Wind volumes are